MalecotJeanne/IMA204--Telecom-Paris/README.md

 # IMA204--Telecom-Paris
-Cours sur l'imagerie médicale et biologique
+Course on medical and biological imaging

-### _Description de l'UE_ :
+### _Course Description_:
-- Recalage et l'analyse statistique de forme utilisant soit des métriques basées sur l'intensité des pixels soit des points d'intérêt (i.e., landmarks).
+- Shape matching and statistical analysis using either pixel intensity-based metrics or points of interest (i.e., landmarks).
-- Introduction au concept de graphe et son utilisation pour l'appariement et la segmentation.
+- Introduction to the concept of graphs and their use for matching and segmentation.
-- Panorama succint de l'imagerie médicale structurelle, aussi bien du point de vue des techniques d'acquisition que des applications en traitement d'images.
-Utilisation des méthodes de segmentation vues dans les UE précédentes sur different types d'images médicales (dermoscopique, rayons X, IRNM).
+- Brief overview of structural medical imaging, both in terms of acquisition techniques and image processing applications.
+Use of segmentation methods seen in previous courses on different types of medical images (dermoscopic, X-ray, NMRI).